andepraveenofficial/kafka-tutorial/00-Material/README.md

 - Stream: Generates continuously (continuous flow).
 - Data stream: If data is generated continuously, it is called a data stream.
 - Event Stream: Capturing data continuously.
-- Pipe: A pipe acts as a stream (continous flow) to transform data from one place to another.
+- Pipe: A pipe acts as a stream (continuous flow) to transform data from one place to another.
 - Throughput: It measures the rate at which a system processes data or tasks over a specified period.
 - Real-time data: Data generated continuously.